Home > Blogs > Orthopedic > What Are the Foot Problems After Knee Replacement?

 • Fewer than 2% might develop a blood clot

-Furthermore, in very rare cases, you can also develop osteolysis.
-This is an inflammatory disorder that arises when a plastic of the implant goes out microscopic wear.
-As a result, it essentially dissolves or loosens.
+Furthermore, in sporadic cases, osteolysis can also develop.
+This is an inflammatory disorder that arises when the implant’s plastic undergoes microscopic wear, causing it to dissolve or loosen.

 Many patients who go through knee replacement surgery have a very positive outcome.
-They feel happy about their decision as they are able to return to their normal conditions again.
+They feel happy about their decision as they can return to normal conditions.
 However, for some individuals, some complications arise.
 Here are some problems faced by patients:

-• Knee stiffness: This is the most common type of problem suffered by people.
-It involves problems relating to difficulty in moving legs while going down the stairs, getting out of a chair, sitting in a chair, etc.
+• Knee stiffness is the most common type of problem people suffer from.
+It involves problems relating to difficulty moving legs while going down the stairs, getting out of a chair, sitting in a chair, etc.

-• Clunking sound: People usually get shocked when they hear noises coming out of their replaced knee.
-However, there is no problem in conditions in which there is no pain relating to the clunking sound.
+• Clunking sound: People usually get shocked when they hear noises from their replaced knee.
+However, there is no problem in conditions in which there is no pain associated with the clunking sound.
 It is not uncommon to hear such sound coming out of a metal or plastic joint.
-But the main problem arises when there is pain associated with the sound.
+The main problem arises when there is pain associated with the sound.

 • Foot problem: The heel bone after the surgery gets a bit stiffer because of the ankle joint’s new biomechanics.
 As a result of the hindfoot’s stiffness, the pain in the midfoot and forefoot area increases.
 It further contributes to plantar fasciitis.
-Moreover, if you feel your foot or ankle pain is increasing day by day, you should get yourself evaluated.
+Moreover, if you feel your foot or ankle pain is growing daily, you should get yourself evaluated.

 • Infection: It is the most feared problem after going through knee surgery.
-Moreover, there are two types of infection that can occur: early infection and the other is called late infection.
-Sometimes the infection can be too complicated to cure and may require removing the entire knee replacement.
-In 1981, around 9.1% of people who went through knee surgery experienced infection.
-However, it has dropped to 1 to 2% in recent years because of the emergence of new practices.
+Moreover, two types of infection can occur: early infection and the other is called late infection.
+Sometimes, the infection can be too complicated to cure and may require removing the entire knee replacement.
+In 1981, around 9.1% of people who underwent knee surgery experienced infection.
+However, it has dropped from 1 to 2% in recent years because of the emergence of new practices.

-9 out of 10 people who opted for total knee surgery enjoyed their new joint for about 20 years.
-For some people, it is even more than that.
+Nine out of 10 people who opted for total knee surgery enjoyed their new joint for about 20 years.
+For some, it is even more than that.

-However, in the case of partial knee replacement, people are most likely to take a revision.
-10% of people need to go through the process after ten years of getting their knees replaced.
+However, in the case of partial knee replacement, people are most likely to undergo a revision.
+Ten per cent of people need to go through the process after ten years of getting their knees replaced.

-Further, the chance of getting a revision increases in case the patient is overweight or is involved in heavy manual labor.
+Further, the chance of getting a revision increases if the patient is overweight or involved in heavy manual labour.

 Conclusion

-Knee replacement surgery is a standard treatment that thousands of people go through every month.
-Also, a majority of them do not have any complications at all.
-It is a wise choice to know all the complications beforehand and keep a check if any of them arises.
+Knee replacement surgery is a standard treatment that thousands of people undergo every month.
+Most do not have any complications.
+It is wise to know all the complications beforehand and check if any arise.

 However, if you follow your healthcare professional’s instructions and exercises, it can be prevented.